EGI-Federation/documentation/content/users/datahub/usecases/_index.md

 weight: 20
 ---

-An overiew of the use cases and possible deployment scenarios of the EGI DataHub
+An overview of the use cases and possible deployment scenarios of the EGI DataHub

 ## Transparent data access